ctb/titus-blog/src/2023-snakemake-slithering-section-2.md

 It looks a lot like the Snakefile we started with, with the crucial difference that we are now using wildcards.

-Now, unlike the situation we were in at the end of last section where we had one rule that sketched three genomes, we now have one rule that sketches one genome at a time, but also can be run in parallel!
+Here, unlike the situation we were in at the end of last section where we had one rule that sketched three genomes, we now have one rule that sketches one genome at a time, but also can be run in parallel!
 So `snakemake -j 3` will still work!
 And it will continue to work as